arthurmauvezin/devops-lab/answers.md

 ## 2.7
 question:
 question:
-Since the img didnt run, it cant go into a container but there is the command to show coantainer details
+Since the img didnt run, it cant go into a container but there is the command to show coantainer details, to show container ID PORTS NAME and the command to rename
-command: docker ps to show container ID PORTS NAME
+command: docker ps

-command:
+command: docker rename

 ## 2.8
 question:
 output:

 ## 3.1
-command:
+command:docker-compose up

 ## 3.4
-command:
+command:docker-compose -d up
-command:
+command:docker_compose logs